How to Prevent Window Condensation

 How to Fix Window Condensation

-Once moisture starts condensing between the window panes, there’s no easy or inexpensive way to remove it.
+Once moisture starts condensing between the window panes, there’s no easy way to remove it.
 If the fogging is minimal or unobtrusive, you can try sealing the edge of the glass with clear silicone.
 This might help prevent more moisture from getting in.
 However, doing this could void the warranty on your windows, and does nothing to recover the lost energy efficiency.

 What to Do if You See Condensation Between Window Panes